microsoft/kernel-memory/dotnet/Service/README.md

-# Semantic Memory as a Service
+# Kernel Memory as a Service

-This folder contains **Semantic Memory Service**, used to manage memory settings, ingest data and query for answers.
+This folder contains **Kernel Memory Service**, used to manage memory settings, ingest data and query for answers.

 The service is composed by two main components: